 5. Organize your home.
 Keep a tidy place

 We all experience stress and it is caused by external and internal factors.
 You might not notice it, but your environment affects the level of your stress.
 So, next time you feel overwhelmed, tidy up.
-Stress may manifest as fear or anxiety, but you can have a less stressed week when you organize your home and workplace.
+Stress may manifest as fear or anxiety, but you can have a less stressful week when you organize your home and workplace.
 Keep a tidy place to stay because a messy home is another path to stress.

-Clutter can affect our stress levels, productivity, sleep, focus.
-Research shows that a cluttered kitchen triggers us to snack unhealthy food and watch TV shows.
+Clutter can affect our stress levels, productivity, sleep, and focus.
+Research shows that a cluttered kitchen triggers us to snack on unhealthy food and watch TV shows.
 This gives us a good reason to be on board with the Netflix show, Tidying Up with Marie Kondo.

 RELATED POST: HOW YOU CAN FINALLY BE ORGANIZED